JoshuaGalla/BCMarkerDiscovery/README.md

 # **Running the Workflow:**

-To run the model, navigate to this directory and enter the following:
+To run the workflow, navigate to this directory and enter the following:

 `python run_workflow.py`